ktrnthsnr/food-festival/README.md

 - $ `npm install -D webpack-bundle-analyzer`
 - Installed file-loader to optimize image files
 - $ `npm install -D file-loader`
 - Installed webpack loader
 - $ `npm install image-webpack-loader`
-- Installed dev server
+- Installed dev server to view HTTPS locally
-- $ `npm install webpack-dev-server`
+- $ `npm install webpack-dev-server -D`

 ## Usage

 - This application's website is hosted on GitHub https://ktrnthsnr.github.io/food-festival
 - ![FoodFestival](./img/FoodFestival.jpg "Food Festival")
-- If cloning this repo to your desktop, and after completing the npm installation per above `npm i`, you may view the app, by launching the `index.html` within your local desktop's browser.
-Note, the app was deployed to a development environment.
+- If cloning this repo to your desktop, and after completing the npm installation per above `npm i`, you may view the website by right clicking `index.html` and viewing on your browser, for example, `C:/projects/food-festival/index.html`

+- To view the application on the development server, run on your bash terminal and view on the browser at `http://localhost:8080`
+- $ `npm run start:dev`

 - To execute a webpack and view the report.html of bundled components, run in the bash terminal the following: (Note, this will recreate the bundled files on dist folder as well.)
 - $ `npm run build`
 - This will start an interactive tree map and will render a report.html in the browser locally under c:/food-festival/dist/report.html, showing each bundle size being loaded.
 Here is the webpack report after modularization:
 - ![Interactive Tree Map](./img/report_sample.html_afterImageFileLoader.jpg "Interactive Tree Map")

 ## Performance